rmrresearch/GhostFragment/docs/source/developer/design/overview.rst

 GhostFragment Considerations
 ****************************

-There are a number of considerations that went into the design of GhostFragment, this section only summarizes the high-level, project-drivining considerations.
-The design discussions for each component track the component-level considerations.

 Performance
    Fragment-based methods are meant to be an approximation to traditional electronic structure methods.
 Most traditional methods have highly-performant